Cop Car (Keith Urban song)

-"Cop Car" is a song written by Zach Crowell, Sam Hunt, and Matt Jenkins and recorded by New Zealand-born Australian country music singer Keith Urban.
+"Cop Car" is a song written by Zach Crowell, Sam Hunt, and Matt Jenkins and recorded by Australian country music singer Keith Urban.
 It was released in January 2014 as the third international single and fourth overall from Urban's 2013 album Fuse.

 Content

 The song is a mid-tempo ballad about two young lovers who are arrested when trespassing together, and "f[a]ll in love in the back of a cop car".
+The song was inspired by a real-life story that happened with Sam Hunt and his now wife, Hannah.

 Critical reception

-Joseph Hudak of Country Weekly gave the song a B+ grade, saying that "[it]t's a clever concept, elevated to near greatness by its sheer originality."
-He praised Urban's "earnest" vocals, and said that "the production is slick and alive—though not necessarily squarely 'country'."
-Kevin John Coyne of Country Universe gave it an identical rating, saying that he did not believe its storyline, but said that "Keith Urban’s heartfelt delivery and careful choice of what lines to emphasize keep the proceedings grounded.
-He’s so effective at capturing the feeling of falling in love that the specifics of the event surrounding the moment are appropriately secondary to the emotions at play."
-Thom Jurek of AllMusic wrote that "[t]he muted drum loop that fuels the shimmering 'Cop Car,' is layered in atmospherics worthy of Achtung Baby, but the melody is pure country."
+Joseph Hudak of Country Weekly gave the song a B+ grade, saying that "[it]t's a clever concept, elevated to near greatness by its sheer originality".
+He praised Urban's "earnest" vocals, and said that "the production is slick and alive—though not necessarily squarely 'country'".
+Kevin John Coyne of Country Universe gave it an identical rating, saying that he did not believe its storyline, but said that "Keith Urban's heartfelt delivery and careful choice of what lines to emphasize keep the proceedings grounded.
+He's so effective at capturing the feeling of falling in love that the specifics of the event surrounding the moment are appropriately secondary to the emotions at play".
+Thom Jurek of AllMusic wrote that "[t]he muted drum loop that fuels the shimmering 'Cop Car', is layered in atmospherics worthy of Achtung Baby, but the melody is pure country".

 The song was nominated for Best Country Solo Performance at the 57th Grammy Awards but lost to Carrie Underwood's "Something in the Water".